What Is a B2B Sales Funnel?

 - Sales activities at each stage: their tasks, sales staff responsibilities for each task, software, and tools needed at this stage, key skills required, and training procedures.

-- Marketing activities at each stage: task, marketing staff responsible for each particular task, software and tools, key skills required, and training procedures.
+- Marketing activities at each stage: task, marketing staff responsible for each particular task, marketing budget, software and tools, key skills required, and training procedures.

 - Outsourcing options.